-Marketing to Retailers in the Food Industry [Food and Beverage Marketing – Part 1]
+Marketing to Retailers in the Food Industry With Jean-Marc Demers [Food and Beverage Marketing – Part 1]

 Want retailers to stock and sell more of your food products?
 From seductive packaging to captivating storytelling, discover the secrets of marketing to retailers in the food industry with expert food and beverage marketer Jean-Marc Demers.